mit-satori/getting-started/tips-and-tricks/singularity-tips/index.rst

 - The ``-B /nobackup/users/cnh:/work/nb`` option maps the Satori scratch file space of the account to a container directory.
 - The ``-c`` and ``-e`` options create a container that does not mount the host home directory for the account and does not copy host account environment variables.

+Together this set of options starts a container that can access the Satori GPUs and shared file system, but that is otherwise isolated from the standard Satori software and can have a fully custom set of tools.